 ]

 Additionally, the HTTP header X-Wisepops-Signature will be set.
 It will contain the HMAC hex digest of the payload, using your API key as a cryptographic key.
-This lets you verify that Wisepops is the emitter of the query.
+This lets you verify that Wisepops is the emitter of the request.

 This is an example of a PHP script, behind Apache or Nginx, that receives a payload: